 After the start of the semester, student interns will receive the agreement document to assist with developing preliminary set goals and activities of what they would like to accomplish during the course.
 You may find it helpful to reflect on your previous clinical experience to determine skill and knowledge areas that you would like to further develop.
 Plan to have a draft of the document ready to turn in to your instructor soon after the first class meeting following contact with your site supervisor.
 Be sure to discuss your goals and activities with your site supervisor and faculty supervisor.
-Before turning in the final goals statement and activities agreement, obtain appropriate signatures from your site supervisor.
 Individual instructors may have more specific activities agreement requirements.
 When developing your goals, be sure they are feasible, measurable, and behaviorally stated.
 Successful completion of these plans will be evaluated based on the internship student completing all of the objectives to the best of their ability.
 The student will not be penalized for not completing activities that are beyond their control.